yunzhaoli/Avalara_homework/README.md

 ## API Endpoint: /api/isOverlay

+### Request:
-Request: A POST request with a JSON payload containing two date ranges.
-Each date range is represented by an object with a start and an end property, both in the format of YYYY-MM-DD HH:MM:SS.
+A POST request with a JSON payload containing two date ranges.
+Each date range contains a start and an end property, with the format of YYYY-MM-DD HH:MM:SS.

-Response: a JSON format, including the two date ranges provided in the request, as well as a boolean overlap property that indicates whether the two date ranges overlap or not.

-If the two date ranges overlap, the value of overlap will be true.
-If they do not overlap, the value of overlap will be false.

-### Request Method: POST

-#### Request Payload:

 ```
 {